Analysis | How Irish Unity Got a Boost From Brexit and Demographics

 8. What are the obstacles?

 All mainstream Irish political parties publicly aspire to eventually reunite Ireland.
-Yet other than Sinn Fein (the main nationalist party) most are wary partly because there would be a cost.
+Yet other than Sinn Fein, most are wary partly because there would be a cost.
 As things are, the U.K. provides an annual subsidy of about 10 billion pounds ($13.8 billion) to Northern Ireland, a relatively poor region with high social spending that’s still rebuilding its economy after decades of violence.
 There’s also the potential difficulty of absorbing a unionist community opposed to the concept, some bitterly so.
-That said, a referendum in Scotland or the census results might shift opinion, as could the likely inclusion in Ireland’s government of Sinn Fein — winner of the popular vote at the last election and a force in the north whose core political objective is a united Ireland.
+That said, a referendum in Scotland or the census results might shift opinion, as could the inclusion in the Dublin government of Sinn Fein -- winner of the popular vote at the last election.

 More stories like this are available on bloomberg.com